Quick Summary

 This could be tricky if you are not experienced or have advanced knowledge about this.
 Nonetheless, these are some options you can choose from:

-• Shared Hosting – It’s a cost-effective hosting solution available and ideal for small websites.
+• Shared Hosting – There are many cost-effective hosting solutions available, and it’s ideal for small websites.

 • Dedicated Hosting – Typically used by experienced webmasters in server technologies or by high-traffic websites.

 • VPS or Virtual Private Servers – Affords you more resources and control as your WordPress website is hosted in its own space, even if on shared hosting.
-It provides the advantages of dedicated hosting without the costly price.
+It offers the advantages of dedicated hosting without the high cost.

 • Cloud Hosting – A modern type of hosting that enables a WP website to be hosted on several servers, resulting in more reliable and faster hosting performance.